 Welcome to my amateur radio website, n0xmz.com.
 My main persuits in ham radio are home-brewing and working DX.
 Ever since I was a kid, I've been fascinated with electronics.
 I loved to take apart electronic devices, especially radios, just to see how they were built.
 I seldom could put them back together.
 I built my first AM transmitter when I was about 8 years old and learned how to program computers in BASIC 2 years later.
 Today, I pretty much do the same thing, but on a more advanced level.
 In addition to my amateur radio hobby, I'm working on a BS-CIS (computer information systems) degree.
-I'm a self-procliamed Linux guru and thoroughly enjoy learning to program in C, C++, Java, etc.
+I enjoy working with Linux on all of my computer (except one) and several servers that I run from home, some are hosted.
+I enjoy learning C, C++, and Java programming.
+Lately, my focus has been on shell scripting and managing headless servers and databases, some for work but mostly as a hobby.

 I like to work all the bands I can, given my current real estate.
 I'm usually on 20 meters.
 I miss 40 but there's just too much noise on all bands below 10 MHz where I live.
 I like SSB, PSK31, and occasionally SSTV and other digital modes.
 I'd like to see some more digital activity on 30 meters.
 Contact me to arrange a scheduled attempt.
 As for repeaters, I'm almost always available on the Allstar 900 MHz Link (Node 41170) and occasionally 2m and 70cm.
 I scan most local repeaters within range.
 Tom Apel, K5TRA, runs multiple nodes that connect the entire Austin, TX area to a system that connects other 900 machines in other states like HI, OR, MO, etc.